 “The master machine goes down,” says Jacob.
 “Some people are animating a shot and they can work for like a minute or five minutes, but eventually you’ll have to pull data from the master machine for some reason or another, which your machine will freeze.”

 “Eventually every animator and, every TD, everyone working on the show goes, “Oh, all machines down.
 Let’s go to lunch.
 Ha, ha.”

 The machine was eventually brought up a few hours later and they took a poll of the damage.
 When a size command was run on the Toy Story 2 directory, it was only 10% of the size it should have been.

 90% of the movie had been deleted by the stray command.

 When this story originally started making the rounds, one of the other big questions was ‘how did this happen?’.

 I asked Jacob about the ‘how’ and he told me that it was actually largely a function of how a company like Pixar works on projects.

 “You have 400 people on the network and they all have to have like pretty massive access across the board to the whole project, so it’s hard to like, limit the damage,” Jacob said.
 “It could happen from almost any terminal.”

-“Pixar being a wide open Unix environment meant that it was very promiscuous.
-You could [change directory] ‘slash’, net ‘slash’ or walk across the network and log into Ed Catmull’s machine or Steve Job’s machine if you wanted to.
+“Pixar being a wide-open Unix environment meant that it was very promiscuous.
+You could [change directory] ‘slash’, net ‘slash’, or walk across the network and log into Ed Catmull’s machine or Steve Job’s machine if you wanted to.
 Not that Steve ever did do any work on the film directly, but you could do that.”

 The common way to prevent an accidental command like this being run on an entire project is to lock users down with permissions to only the files they need.
-But, because of the way a project like a Pixar film works, almost everyone working on the show needed permissions to read and write to the master machine.
+But, because of the way a project like a Pixar film works, almost everyone working on the show needed permission to read and write to the master machine.
 This was their job.